 In The Rolling Stone Record Guide, music journalist Dave Marsh described Magic Dick as possibly “the best white musician to ever play blues harmonica.”
-His harp playing, coupled with the jiving vocals and showmanship of frontman Peter Wolf, fueled the J. Geils Band with high octane rockin’ R&B. (Other members included guitarist John Geils, bassist Danny Klein, drummer Stephen Jo Bladd and keyboardist Seth Justman.)
+His harp playing, coupled with the jiving vocals and showmanship of frontman Peter Wolf, fueled the J. Geils Band with high octane rockin’ R&B. Other members included founder and guitarist John Geils (who passed away on April 11, 2017), bassist Danny Klein, drummer Stephen Jo Bladd, and keyboardist Seth Justman.
 If lightweight tunes like “Centerfold” and “Freeze Frame” are the only songs that come to mind when you think J.Geils Band, then you need to discover the roof-raising music that made this group one of the hottest good-time bar bands of the ’70s.

 In the early ’90s, Salwitz formed Bluestime with John Geils, his former college schoolmate from Worcester Polytechnic Institute.
 The band fused Chicago blues with classic jazz, and released two albums: “Bluestime” (1994) and “Little Car Blues” (1996).